 Further define your style by identifying what appeals to you in each image.

-- Is it the entire room (you could walk in and live there) or just the paint color, a particular piece of furniture, the way it’s accessorized, or the feel of the room?
+1. Do you like the entire room (you could walk in and live there) or is it just the paint color, a particular piece of furniture, the way it’s accessorized, or the feel of the room?

-- Make these notes on the image on your Pinterest board or, if you’re doing this manually, cut the part of the image out that you like and eliminate the rest.
+Make these notes on your Pinterest board or, if you’re doing this manually, cut the part of the image out that you like and eliminate the rest.